Rydaya/test_task_landing/README.md

 # Mini Landing Page — Frontend Test

 One-page promo landing built with React and Tailwind.
-On page load, it triggers a PageView in Facebook Pixel (skipped for bots).
+On page load, it triggers a PageView in Facebook Pixel.
 Clicking the CTA button sends a Lead event to Facebook Pixel and a POST request to a mock (used test url: 'https://httpbin.org/post', not from Keitaro API!) with click_id (from URL), event: "cta_click", and timestamp.
 Fully responsive on desktop and mobile.
 No real Pixel ID or Keitaro backend is required.